Curriculum Vitae

 — His Gallup Strengths Finder® Top Five [1] are: Intellection, Input, Discipline, Restorative, and Activator.

-— Married to an Endowed Chair for Excellence in Literacy Education at the University of Wyoming.
+— Married to Cindy, an Endowed Chair for Excellence in Literacy Education at the University of Wyoming.

-— Interests include bike riding his eCycle, model railroading, and photography.
+— Interests include bike riding his eCycle, model railroading (a winter sport), and gardening in the summer months.

 [1] http://www.strengthsfinder.com/home.aspx